 Need More Information?

-For more information on Form W-2 filing, please view the IRS Instructions or check out our other blog posts linked below:
+Once you’ve use this guide to prepare Form W-2, you should be well on your way to completing your filing.
+If you need more information to prepare Form W-2 or for other aspects of filing, please view the IRS Instructions or check out our other blog posts linked below:

 If you have any further questions, concerns, or comments about our product, feel free to contact us and customer support representative will reach out to you promptly.